+Dear,

-This letter is to inform you tha t your child, who is registe ered a
+This letter is to inform you that your child, who is registered at

-School is being referre d to the Special Education Identif cation
+School is being referred to o the Special Education Identification,

-Placement and Review Comn nittee to consider your child's ed ducational needs.
+Placement and Review Committee to consider your child's educ ational needs.

-Ve recommend your attendar nce at the meeting to confer wit h the committee.
-The meeting wil 1
+We recommend your attendance at the meeting to confer with the e committee.
+The meeting will

-e held at: 21
+be held at: 7/

-Location: $\mathbf{\circ}$
+Location:

 Time:

 Date:

-Date sent to Parent / Guardian Signa ture of Principal
+Date sent to Parent / Guardian Signature of Principal

-You are asked to complete th hottom portion of this form an d return the yellow copy to the sch nool
+You are asked to complete the bottom portion of this form and re eturn the yellow copy to the school

-rea are acrea to complete th principal di una formi di a return the yellow copy to the ser 1001

-oy:

-Date
+by: Date

-t is my intention to attend t he meeting concerning my cl nild.
+It is my intention to attend the meeting concerning my child Lara Table to Alberta

-, , , , , , , , , , , , , , , , , , , ,

-Punil's Name: K / YES D NO D
+Pupil's Name: YES O NO O

-upii s ivairie.

 Date:

-of Parent / Guardian
+Signature of Pa rent / Guardian

+WHITE: Board YELLOW: Return to School PINK: Master School